-Persons assigned to this permit may not operate a suction dredge more than 16 horsepower or with an inside diameter intake nozzle greater than four inches in essential salmon habitat.
+Persons assigned to this permit may not operate a gravity or siphon suction dredge with a suction hose larger than four inches in essential salmon habitat.
 Outside essential salmon habitat, they may not operate a gravity or siphon suction dredge with a suction hose larger than six inches.
 In addition to only operating during daylight hours (time from sunrise to sunset) suction dredging is allowed only during the in-water work schedule (Timing of In-Water Work to Protect Fish and Wildlife Resources) as set by the Oregon Department of Fish and Wildlife.
 The 700PM permit does not allow suction dredge mining outside of Oregon Department of Fish and Wildlife's in-water work period.

 Wastewater discharges are not allowed where the visible turbidity plume affects the intake of a drinking water source from any placer mining operation.
 Measures must be taken to prevent the spreading of invasive species.

 Suction dredges must operate at a distance 500 feet upstream from any stream segment listed as water quality limited for sedimentation, turbidity or toxics other than chlorine.
 The 303(d) list that applies is list that is in effect January 1 of each year.

 Suction dredge operations are required to keep records and report annually.

 Placer Mining on Tribal Lands

 The 700PM general permit does not allow suction dredge mining operations to discharge to surface waters on tribal lands.
 Oregon does not have jurisdiction to regulate surface water discharges on tribal lands; that authority lies with either the tribe or the U. S. Environmental Protection Agency.

 In addition, assignment under the 700PM general permit does not authorize discharges from mining operations into waterways that constitute a boundary of a tribal reservation.
 Mining in these waters would require an individual discharge permit from DEQ to ensure that tribal water quality standards are protected.

 Resource Materials for 700PM Application and General Permit